Skip to content

 Here’s part two of the Carnation Family Food Trip, hosted in cooperation with Appetite magazine.
-After we visited the Shrine of Our Lady of Caysasay (which means kingfisher) and the Sta.
-Luicia Well…
+We visited the Shrine of Our Lady of Caysasay (which means kingfisher) and the miraculous Sta.
+Lucia Well.

-We said hello to the penguin that stands outside the shrine (What the statue of an antartic bird is doing in a tropical country, I don’t know.
-It’s cute, though)…
+We said hello to the penguin that stands outside the shrine (What the statue of an Antarctic bird is doing in a tropical country, I don’t know.
+It’s cute, though).

 The Penguin of Caysasay